wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.9.3 =
+Tested the plugin with WordPress version 4.2.4 and added the Brazilian Portuguese locale which was made by danielpassos.
+Sorry that I have been so inactive...

 = 1.9.2 =
 This is a bugfix release which addresses a problem with incorrect paths which causes the plugin to not work correct (ver 1.9.1).
 While I was debugging the code I did some code optimization and added some new functions which should make the plugin a little faster.